 Just about every machine gun or observation point seems to be oriented toward the water: Narvik harbor or other destinations, along beaches, or across the fjord, i.e. for sea defense.
 Possibly the most notable exception is the defense line of machine gun positions at Tøttadalen that face East supposedly to prevent land-borne advance along the coast toward Karistranda and up the valley toward Forsnesvatnet (in addition, the positions closest to the coast also overlooked the fjord).
 Similarly, the two fortified machine gun positions at Oscarsborg are overlooking the approach from Fagernestoppen.
 There is a suspicious string of bunkers or tunnels at Herjangen that may have served to shelter troups trying to block land advance.
+And there is a defense line in Østervika to guard land access.
 There are small machine gun posts that were apparently intended to guard local installations, for example at Sykehusveien, off of Administrasjonsveien, at Utsikten, on Øyjord, and in Kjelde, and a few pillboxes in Narvik (since removed) that would have been good to monitor traffic within the city.
 Anti-aircraft artillery was presumably located at positions from Durmålshaugen to Framnes and at Toppåsen/Øyjord.

 Virtually all installations that I found are close to roads or trails, either still in use or overgrown (my discovery may be biased toward those).
-Of the positions I found, the Pole of Inaccessibility is one of the machine gun position of the Tøttadalen defense line.
+Of the positions I found, the Pole of Inaccessibility may be one of the machine gun position of the Tøttadalen defense line.